 Students not participating in an after school program are required to go home by their normal mode of transport at 3:05 p.m.
 Parents who are waiting for activities to finish are encouraged to take siblings outside to the playground.
 Students participating in after school activities are able to sign up for a late bus service.
+While waiting for the bus service, students are not allowed to leave the campus and then return.
+They must stay on campus and wait quietly in the lobby until pickup time.
 Please help us keep halls and the Reception area quiet as they are working environments, even during after school hours.